 THE RICE HOME ECONOMICS PUBLIC SPEECH PRIZES of \$100 and \$25, established in 1940, are awarded annually to the winners of a speaking contest.
-Details will be announced during the year.
+The subjects are chosen by the competing students.
+Preliminaries are under the auspices of the Home Economics Club, and the final contest takes place during Farm and Home Week.